reginaldFerland/testy/README.md

-# C# Test Helper
+# Testy - C# Test Helper

-A Visual Studio Code extension that integrates C# tests into the VS Code Test Explorer interface.
-This extension helps you discover, view, run, and debug your C# tests directly from the VS Code Test Explorer.
+A Visual Studio Code extension that enhances the test experience for C# projects, by automatically triggering test runs when files change and providing integration with VS Code's built-in Test Explorer.

 ## Features

-- **Automatic Test Discovery**: Finds C# test files in your workspace based on naming patterns
+- **Auto Test Execution**: Automatically runs tests when C# files are changed
+- **Test Explorer Integration**: Leverages VS Code's built-in Test Explorer
+- **Coverage Support**: Option to run tests with code coverage
-- **Real-time Updates**: Monitors file changes to keep the test explorer up-to-date
+- **File Watching**: Monitors file changes to keep test results up-to-date
-- **Run Tests**: Run individual tests or test files directly from the test explorer
-- **Debug Tests**: Debug tests with full VS Code debugger integration
-- **Test Framework Support**: Compatible with popular .NET test frameworks:
-  - xUnit ([Fact], [Theory])
-  - MSTest ([TestMethod])
-  - NUnit ([Test])
+- **Manual Refresh**: Refresh tests anytime with a single click

 ## Requirements

 - Visual Studio Code 1.99.0+
+- C# Dev Kit extension (automatically prompted for installation)
-- .NET SDK 6.0 or higher installed on your system
+- .NET SDK installed on your system
-- C# extension for debugging support

 ## Usage

 1. Open a C# project containing tests
-2. The extension automatically discovers test files and populates the Test Explorer
+2. The extension will automatically watch for file changes and trigger test runs
 3. Click the test icon in the Activity Bar to open the Test Explorer view
-4. Run or debug tests using the buttons in the Test Explorer
+4. Use the refresh button in the Test Explorer header to manually trigger a test run

 ### Running Tests

+- Tests run automatically when C# files change
-- Click the play button next to a test to run it
+- Click the refresh button in Test Explorer for manual test execution
-- Click the play button at the Test Explorer header to run all tests
+- Use standard Test Explorer features to run individual tests or groups of tests
-- Use the "Run Tests" option in the context menu of a test or test file

-### Debugging Tests
+### Test Coverage

-- Click the debug icon next to a test to start debugging
-- Set breakpoints in your test code before debugging
-- Use the "Debug Tests" option in the context menu
+- Coverage is enabled by default and can be configured in settings

 ## Extension Settings

-This extension does not currently add any VS Code settings.
+This extension contributes the following settings:

+* `testy.fileWatcherPattern`: Glob pattern for files to watch for changes (default: `**/*.cs`)
+* `testy.debounceTime`: Delay in milliseconds before triggering tests after file changes (default: `1000`)
+* `testy.runWithCoverage`: Whether to run tests with coverage (default: `true`)
+* `testy.startupDelay`: Delay in milliseconds before initializing the extension (default: `10000`)

 ## Known Issues

-- Test discovery is based on file naming patterns and may not find all tests if non-standard naming is used
+None at this time.

 ## Release Notes

 ### 0.0.1

 - Initial release
-- Basic test discovery and execution
+- Automatic test execution on file changes
-- Support for running and debugging tests
+- Test Explorer integration
+- Coverage support